SPdowns/CaseoftheFridays-Part2/README.md

 8:45 - MAMP is setup, not configured.
 I've created a PHP file, but Its not print in the DOM correctly. and In the video, the comments syntax is a little different and I'm not sure why; none the less I can make both single and multi line comments.
 Moving on to Variables.

 9:05 - Not sure how to get a browser to open and execute php form just a single php file so I moved to a sandbox, at https://sandbox.onlinephpfunctions.com/ and am now testing with no issue.
 Working with Variable is simple, just put a bling sign and a descriptive naming convention and call it back later.
 Consts are a little different.
-Using the define statement and parens, inside the parens gets two parameters, the first is the name of the const and the second is the value of the const So far On track.
+Using the define statement and parens, inside the parens gets two parameters, the first is the name of the const and the second is the value of the const.
+Also all variable types are familiar.
+So far On track.

+9:30 Before the arrays, there was a syntax lesson on quotes and double quotes and escape characters.
+Now onto the arrays.